 Multiple network interfaces

-Cloud NAT fully supports multiple network interface VMs, with or without alias IP ranges.
+Cloud NAT supports multiple network interface instances, with or without alias IP ranges.

-Firewall rules are applied at the VM.
+Firewall rules are applied to instances.
 For egress traffic, firewall rules are applied before NAT is performed.
-For ingress traffic, firewall rules are applied after NAT IP addresses are translated to internal IPs.
-NAT IP addresses should not be used in egress and ingress firewall rules.
+For ingress traffic, firewall rules are applied after NAT IP addresses are translated to instance internal IPs.
+For this reason, do not create ingress firewall rules whose sources are external NAT IP addresses or egress firewall rules whose destinations are external NAT IP addresses.

 Private Google Access